Independence of Bahia: Background

-Portuguese versus Brazilians
+Political crisis of 1821–1822

 Nautical chart of Bay of All Saints.

 With the return of Jonh VI to Portugal (April 1821), with Prince Regent D. Pedro de Alcântara remaining in Rio de Janeiro, who had been ordered to return to Portugal by a letter from the Courts of Lisbon, it became clear to the Brazilians that the former metropolis would not accept the status of the United Kingdom of Portugal, Brazil and the Algarves.
 Among the troops, united in constitutionalist sentiment, the split between the Portuguese and Brazilians grew more pronounced.
 Intense hatred resulted in many partial conflicts and rumors that, on July 12, 1821, caused the Portuguese to gather in the barracks to defend themselves against a possible attack by the Brazilians.

 On November 12, Portuguese soldiers took to the streets of Salvador, attacking Brazilian soldiers in a physical confrontation in Praça da Piedade, resulting in deaths and injuries.
 The population, fearful, began a gradual exodus to the Recôncavo region.
 The year ended with tensions rising.

 On January 31, 1822, a new Junta was elected, and on February 11, news arrived that Brigadier Inácio Luís Madeira de Melo had been appointed Commander of Arms for the province of Bahia.
 He was the soldier who had supported the Count of Palma a year earlier.
 The order for his appointment arrived four days later.
 The people of Bahia had a commander who had already declared himself against their ideals.
 From June 1822 to July 1823, the struggle continued between the provisional government of the province, elected in June, which was in favor of independence, and the Portuguese forces under the command of Brigadier Madeira de Melo, who were concentrated in Salvador.